 - One-third of Illinois children in rural areas have untreated tooth decay.
 Illinois children living in poverty are five times more likely to have fair or poor oral health.1

 - More than 4 out of 10 (43%) of parents say their children’s teeth are brushed only once a day or less, and nearly three-quarters (72%) of parents report their children’s teeth are flossed less than once a day.2 It’s recommended that children brush their teeth twice a day for two minutes and floss once daily.

 - Thirty-nine percent of Illinois children had at least one cavity in the past year — and 38% of Illinois parents say their children between the ages of 6 and 12 had to miss school due to an oral health problem in the past 12 months.
 Thirty-seven percent visited the dentist only one time or less in the past year.2

 About Delta Dental of Illinois Foundation

 - Delta Dental of Illinois Foundation is a 501(c)(3) nonprofit organization.

-- The Foundation’s mission is to improve the oral health of people in Illinois, with an emphasis on children.
+- The Foundation’s mission is to improve the overall health and well-being of people in Illinois through education and access to quality healthcare.

-- The Foundation supports programs that provide oral health education and access.
+- The Foundation supports programs that provide oral health education and access to care.
 Land of Smiles is the Foundation’s signature program that works to improve oral health by focusing on prevention through education.

 - Delta Dental of Illinois Foundation accepts donations.
 All donations are tax deductible.
 Any individual, company or organization can become a Land of Smiles sponsor and bring the program to a school for a donation of $1,500.
 Illinois elementary schools already scheduled can be sponsored or new schools can be requested and added based on availability.